corona-warn-app/cwa-app-android/.github/pull_request_template.md

 * [ ] Set a speaking title.
 Format: {task_name} (closes #{issue_number}).
 For example: Use logger (closes # 41)
 * [ ] [Link your Pull Request to an issue](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue) (if applicable)
 * [ ] Create Work In Progress [WIP] pull requests only if you need clarification or an explicit review before you can continue your work item.
-* [ ] Make sure that your PR is not introducing _unncessary_ reformatting (e.g., introduced by on-save hooks in your IDE)
+* [ ] Make sure that your PR is not introducing _unnecessary_ reformatting (e.g., introduced by on-save hooks in your IDE)

 ## Description
 <!-- Please be brief in describing which issue is solved by your PR or which enhancement it brings -->